• About

 I started using packing cubes several years ago when I wanted to travel in a more carry-on-only fashion and I was actually amazed at how much they helped compress my clothing!
 For the bulk of my clothes, I generally use one bigger cube and a combination of a few smaller ones for undergarments or miscellaneous clothing items.

-I can’t really say what the best packing cubes are to use because I haven’t tried them all, but I have a set of YAMIU packing cubes plus these newer Olarkhike ones from Amazon.
+I can’t really say what the best packing cubes are to use because I haven’t tried them all, but I have a set of YAMIU packing cubes and these Olarkhike ones from Amazon.
 I used a combo of both for this trip to Ireland between me and my husband and have no complaints about either.

 Clothing & Accessories for Ireland

-As I mentioned at the outset of this post, the key to packing clothes for Ireland is to think in terms of layers.
-I think this is true even if you aren’t traveling in the fall season!
 You also need to make sure you’re taking the right layers with you.
 When traveling to Ireland in autumn/fall, you’re more likely to encounter cooler temperatures.
 You need to make sure you take enough clothing to keep you warm and insulated!

 Ireland is also a pretty casual destination so unless you plan on attending fancy dinners or an elite afternoon tea, focus on comfort above all else.